wenkeyang/coppersmith/USERGUIDE.markdown

 outside the Scala/Hadoop ecosystem.
 It is useful to describe the metadata of the generated features even if they are not themselves generated in coppersmith.

-For that, we introduce the concept of "blank"  featires: features which have coppersmith metadata but whose runtime logic is elsewhere.
+For that, we introduce the concept of "blank" features: features which have coppersmith metadata but whose runtime logic is elsewhere.
 Below is an example of a Metadata set for blank features: